Rajs0ni/Taskist/readme.md

 * Since, app is built in Laravel.
 Before its use, open terminal and access the directory where the app folder is placed and trigger the command "$ php artisan serve" to start the local server.
 * Now,reach any browser and type in URL "/todo" following with your local server name (e.g. localhost/todo).
-* Homepage of the app would be displayed as below shown.
+* Homepage of the app would be displayed as shown below.

 ![Taskist Homepage](https://github.com/Rajs0ni/Taskist/blob/master/screenshots/Home.png)